Knowing how to write a curriculum vitae, CV, or resume for a career change is a learned skill, or should we call it a talent or art?

-One of the hardest decisions you will encounter during your professional career is the decision to change jobs.
-The safe decision is to stay in your current job, where you know what to expect and where you feel safe.
+Changing jobs is one of the most complex decisions you will encounter during your professional career.
+The safe choice is to stay in your current job, where you know what to expect and where you feel safe.

-In a new job, you have no idea what to expect.
-As a result, the process of entering a new job can be very intimidating.
+In a new career, you have no idea what to expect.
+As a result, entering a new job can be intimidating and stressful.

-The key to your access into a new career is a curriculum vitae CV or resume tailored to the career transition.
-Most job seekers don’t really the job search document must communicate the value they are bringing to the position.
+The key to gaining access to a new career is to write a curriculum vitae CV or resume tailored to the desired job.
+Most job seekers don’t realize job search documents must communicate their value to the new position.

 What to Consider When Writing a Resume for a Career Change

-When you are considering a career change, there are many things to think about and research to be fully prepared for the career transition.
-While you have to consider the benefits, financial changes, your family, and even where you live, you also have to think about how to prove you are qualified.
+When considering a career change, there are many things to contemplate and research to prepare for the career transition.
+While you must consider the benefits, financial changes, family, and even where you live, you must consider proving you are qualified.

-This can be hard if you don’t know where to start.
+A career change can be complicated if you don’t know where to start.
 There is a wealth of information and sites that can help you with this (sometimes enormous) task.

 Where to Find Information